HOME * PUPPIES FOR SALE * VIDEOS * ABOUT US * GUARANTEES

 • A dog bed, and Comfort Zone comforting spray

 • SafeGuard, Panacur, or other fenbendazole-containing dewormer.
 See our page about Giardia to learn why this dewormer has dual benefit for young puppies.
+Even if no germs or worms are present (we test for those to help ensure that they are clean before they leave us), it appears to change the pH of the bowels and bring normal stool consistency back.

 Places to Buy Supplies